adafii/ties323/server/README.md

 match from local for local action "local_mail"
 ```
 - SMTP server listens to port 465 (submissions) for incoming TLS connections (smtps).
 STARTTLS is not supported.
 - User has to always authenticate with AUTH PLAIN before sending mail.
-User uses system login and password.
+User uses their mail-ofu account login and password to authenticate
-- Authenticated user are allowed to send mail to ofu.fi domain, for example "admin@ofu.fi"
+- Authenticated users are allowed to send mail to ofu.fi domain, for example "admin@ofu.fi"
-- Received mail is directed to recipient's local mailboxe (mbox).
+- Received mail is directed to recipient's local mailbox (mbox).
 Recipient can be any username on mail.ofu.fi or an alias.
 Aliases is a file containing alias names for users, for example "postmaster: root"
 - Port 465 was opened to incoming tcp traffic
-- On my own workstation, I used stunnel to establish TLS connection.
+- On my own workstation, I used stunnel to first establish a TLS connection to mail-ofu.
 Stunnel config:
 ```
 [smtp]
 client = yes